ranjith-ka/Devops/Project_delivery_readme.md

 ```

-#### Note: You will be always rebase the upstream release branch with local release branch
+#### Note: You will be always rebase the upstream release/master branch with local release branch

-Always rebase with the release branch,
+Always rebase with the master branch,

 ```bash